RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/1-Tasks/using-the-tasks-board.md

 ![Alt text](1702441310477.png)

-4. Edit any relevant fields on the item page as needed.
+4. Edit any relevant fields on the item page as needed

 ![Alt text](1702441364893.png)